-We are seeking to recruit a new independent Court member who can contribute to the work of the Court over the next 3 years.
-The person specification below sets out the key skills and experience we think is required for the role, but we are looking for a new member, who can complement the existing membership and bring diversity of thinking and skills to Court, particularly as we seek to implement our new strategies.
+We are seeking to recruit a new independent Court member who can contribute to the work of the Court over the next three years.
+The person specification below sets out the key skills and experience we think are required for the role, but we are looking for a new member to complement the existing membership and bring diversity of thinking and skills to Court, particularly as we seek to implement our new strategies.